PACE-University-CapstoneProjects/TEAM9--CS691-692-IT691-SPRING-2020/README.md

 Customer: Sivakumar G. Pillai.

-Facebook is funding research by delivering a deepfakes detection challenge to the worldwide community of 2.37 Billion monthly active users.
+Abstract: Facebook is funding research by delivering a deepfakes detection challenge to the worldwide community of 2.37 Billion monthly active users.
 This AI challenges the community to find solutions to fake or altered videos appearing on Facebook